-Because of our unique approach, Niu Health for a New You! is a referral-based practice focused on your true healing needs.
+Because of our unique approach, Dr. Chris Lipat DC's Mind-Body Energy Medicine practice is a referral-based office focused on your true healing needs.
 If you've benefited from Dr. Chris' intuitive approach, share this e-newsletter with your friends and family and spread the love!

 VAGAL TONE: AT THE INTERSECTION OF CHIROPRACTIC, NUTRITION, EMOTIONS